Gibo Teodoro is back as defense chief

-MANILA, Philippines – Gilberto Teodoro, a losing 2022 senatorial candidate and one-time defense chief, has been chosen to helm the defense sector once again, this time under President Ferdinand Marcos Jr.
+MANILA, Philippines – Gilberto Teodoro, a defeated 2022 senatorial candidate and one-time defense chief, has been chosen to helm the defense sector once again, this time under President Ferdinand Marcos Jr.

 Teodoro’s appointment was announced by the Presidential Communications Office on Monday, June 5, following a meeting with Marcos and defense officer-in-charge Carlito Galvez Jr.